Breakdowns & Beer Bread

 "Okay, you know I'm making this new beer bread.
 So I get the exploded beer all cleaned up off the counter and the floor, add enough water to the batter to make up for the beer I lost, put the pan in the oven, and am halfway done washing the dishes when I realize I forgot to put any rye flour in the rye beer bread."

 Given that this was an incredibly small disaster in the grand scheme of things, he not only displayed plenty of sympathy and understanding, but also managed not to laugh in my face at my stupidity.
 This motivated me enough to trudge back into the 90-degree kitchen and start the whole baking process all over again.
+But the un-rye version ended up tasting great.

 Just cross your fingers that between now and our appointment next week The One Reliable Vehicle doesn't spontaneously burst into flames.

-My Beyond Easy Beer Bread Recipe
+Farmgirl Susan's Beyond Easy Beer Bread

-And I thought I had a bad day today!!
+1. And I thought I had a bad day today!!

 It is nice to know that you too make mistakes in the kitchen.
 Once I forgot an egg in the cake. oops!